-Taco Braid – Super Lean Ground Beef seasoned with taco seasoning, covered with shredded cheese and tomatoes and wrapped in a braided pizza dough.
+Taco Braid – ground beef seasoned with taco seasoning, covered with shredded cheese and tomatoes and wrapped in a braided pizza dough.
 It’s a fun and different way to eat a taco!

 We’ve all heard of tacos.
 Whether it’s a regular taco, a fish taco recipe, or any type of taco your heart desires.
 But, this recipe takes it one step further.
 Introducing, the taco braid!

 **This post contains a referral link as well as affiliate links.
 These links take you to a product (or products) that I recommend.
 I will receive a credit from any items purchased through those links and your purchases encourage my baking, cooking and butter habit, and contribute to the life of this blog.
 I thank you so very much for your support.
 Let’s keep having fun in the kitchen!!

 Today I have for you, the illustrious Taco Braid!
 The video and pictures say it all.
 You have your meat, cheese, lettuce, tomatoes and the pizza dough.
 Pretty easy checklist if you ask me!
 So, here’s your go-to for taco Tuesday.